 Having to connect through multiple hosts adds complexity on the client side.
 Some ways to help are setting up a VPN or proxy on the gateway and configuring the client connection accordingly.

 If the gateway host is an SSH server, you can use the built-in ProxyJump option to automate logging in to reach the end destination through multiple hosts.
-This option, if paired with public key authentication method, could be a lifesaver for system administrators.
+If paired with the public key authentication method, this option is extremely convenient for system administrators.

 Related: How to SSH without password